charley-dixon/dollar-game/README.md

 # The Baseball Dollar Game

 To the people who say that baseball is boring, I say you just haven't found a way to make it fun to watch yet.
-This is a game that my friend taught me in the stands of a Colorado Rockies baseball game, and I believe that is where it is truly meant to be played.
-However, as I wrapped my head around the logic of the game I thought it would make a great programming project so here we are.
+This is a game that my friend taught me in the stands of a Colorado Rockies baseball game.
+While I believe the ballpark is the only place this game is truly meant to be played, I realized it follows logic that made for a great web development project so here we are.

 Admittedly, this game does require that its participants understand some of the basic rules and definitions of baseball.
 For anyone who may be unfamiliar with the sport of baseball, I encourage you to [watch this 3 minute video](https://youtu.be/skOsApsF0jQ) before reading further.

 ## Game Setup

-To play the game you need the following resources:
+To play the game you need the following:
 * 1 baseball game
-* At least 2 spectators who are all willing to lose some money in exchange for a grand 'ole time with friends
+* At least 2 spectators who are willing to lose a few bucks having a grand 'ole time with friends
 * 1 cup
 * A lot of $1 bills (each player should bring their own)

 ## Objective

-The objective of the game is to win as much of everyone else's money as possible and, conversely, not lose any money either.
+The objective of the game is to win as much of everyone else's money as possible and, conversely, not lose any of your own.
 Be aware that it is possible to lose more money than you bring to the ballpark.

 ## Rules